 Edinburgh CRF operates on all the clinical sites in Edinburgh.
 The original Wellcome Trust award funded a purpose-built facility (WTCRF) on the Western General Hospital site.
-This was quickly followed by the opening of a facility embedded in the new Royal Infirmary at Little France (RIECRF).
+This was quickly followed by the opening of a facility embedded in the new Royal Infirmary of Edinburgh at Edinburgh BioQuarter (RIECRF).

-Our paediatric facility (Children’s CRF) is currently housed in the Royal Hospital for Sick Children at Sciennes, and will be moving to purpose built and expanded accommodation in the new Sick Children’s Hospital at Little France.
+Our paediatric facility (Children’s CRF) is housed in the Royal Hospital for Children and Young People at Edinburgh Bioquarter.

 MHRA Phase I Accreditation and Quality Assurance